1 Ranked Children’s Hospital by U.S. News & World Report

-Dr. Cilento: Treatment is determined based on the size, location, number and composition of the stone(s).
+Dr. Cilento: Treatment is determined based on the size, location, number and composition of the kidney stone(s).
 In many cases, they can be passed spontaneously without any surgical treatment, since children can pass stones that are relatively large, compared with adults.
-Other times, it's necessary to remove them.
+Other times, it is necessary to remove them.
 The most common treatment is extracorporeal shock wave lithotripsy, where a noninvasive device is used to send shock waves through the skin into the body and fragment the stone.

 Dr. Baum: We also do a metabolic evaluation and take a urine sample to assess for factors that contribute to stone formation, such as increased levels of calcium in the urine.
 We perform blood tests to look for other risk factors.
 Once the stone is passed or removed, we perform a chemical analysis to identify its type.
 This can provide important clues about why it formed.
 We perform 24-hour urine-stone risk profiles to understand fully the risks for kidney stones, and we can use these profiles to follow the impact of our medical treatments and the reduction of risk as a result of treatment.

-Dr. Baum: We prescribe individualized treatment plans for all our patients, including high fluid intake and a no added salt diet.
-Medications may be prescribed to help help prevent crystals from forming in the urine and to help substances dissolve in the urine.
+Dr. Baum: We prescribe individualized treatment plans for all our patients, including high-fluid intake and a no-added-salt diet.
+Medications may be prescribed to help prevent crystals from forming in the urine and to help substances dissolve in the urine.
 After a child has his first stone and we complete our initial evaluation, we like to see the child twice a year.
 We check to see how much fluid the child is drinking compared to our set goals, monitor symptoms and do follow-up urine and blood tests.
-We assess for development of new stones by follow-up ultrasound or, where indicated, low dose non-contrast CT.
+We assess for development of new stones by follow-up ultrasound or, where indicated, low-dose, non-contrast CT.